sualehalam/Wehealth-webscraping-project/README.md

 ## What This Does

 This crawler finds:
-- 📞 Phone numbers for health services
+- 📞 Phone numbers for health services (toll_free number, crisis lines, emergency contact, etc)
 - 📍 Addresses of clinics and health facilities
 - 🏥 Names of healthcare facilities
+- 👨‍🔧 Services offered by the respective county department
 - 🏷️ Automatically categorizes and tags each resource

 ## Installation